Active Armed Offender

 - The existing NSWPF ‘contain and negotiate’ strategy was not appropriate

-- CSU researchers developed recommendations for ‘best practice’ response to active armed offender incidents
+- Charles Sturt researchers developed recommendations for ‘best practice’ response to active armed offender incidents

 - Recommendations from the research were adopted by NSWPF and other Australian jurisdictions